umerjaved178/umerjaved178/README.md

 - 💡 Building something amazing - Coming SoOOoooOoon!!! 🚀
 - 🔭 I have worked on entreprise level B2B / Saas projects
 - 👯 Want to collaborate on exciting React projects
-- 🥅 2021 Goals: Contribute to Opensource projects
+- 🥅 2022 Goals: Hit $1m ARR
-- 📫 You can reach me at umerjaved178@gmail.com
+- 📫 You can reach me out at umerjaved178@gmail.com
-- ⚡ Fun fact: Have strong business insight
+- ⚡ Fun fact: Have strong business insights

 ### Connect with me: